 4. Nueces Bay Marsh Restoration Area

-Two of the best fishing spots in Corpus Christi are located near one another.
-Along with Sunset Lake, the Nueces Bay Marsh Restoration Area is in the same neighborhood across Highway 181.
+Two of the best fishing spots in Corpus Christi are located very close to one another.
+The Nueces Bay Marsh Restoration Area is in the same neighborhood as Sunset Lake, just across Highway 181.
 This 160-acre area is a project of the Coastal Bend Bays and Estuaries program.
-You can fish for flounder, drum, redfish, sheepshead, and trout here.
+You can fish for several different species, such as flounder, drum, redfish, sheepshead, and trout here.

 5. Fish Pass Jetty

-If you like fishing but don’t like to get your feet wet, Fish Pass Jetty is a good place to try.
-You can fish for free here for a wide variety of species, including speckled trout, jack crevalle, and whiting, all without leaving the short jetty.
-It’s also free to fish here, but you do require a fishing license because the jetty is within Mustang Island State Park.
+Fish Pass Jetty is one of the most popular Corpus Christi jetties.
+If you like fishing but don’t like to get your feet wet, this is a good place to try.
+You can fish for free there for a wide variety of species, including speckled trout, jack crevalle, and whiting, all without leaving the landing place.
+Although there is no cost to fish, a fishing license is required because the jetty is within Mustang Island State Park.
 Also, there are no amenities.

 6. Big Tree at St. Charles Bay

 There are good and bad things about fishing at Big Tree at St. Charles Bay.
-There’s no cost to fish here, and you can fish all year round for species such as flounder, trout, and redfish.
-However, there are no amenities and no protection from the wind, plus you may encounter alligators if you paddle to the small sloughs and coves.
+There’s no cost to fish there, and you can fish all year round for species such as flounder, trout, and redfish.
+However, there are no amenities and no protection from the wind.
+You may encounter alligators if you paddle into the small sloughs and coves.

 7. Airport Road